 - Helping aspiring freelancers establish their careers in your footsteps

-For example, if you want to position this as a service for existing clients once their web design is finished, you can sell it as a way to make the most of their website.
-You can recommend ways to get their site out there and make it drive new business, plus show off your finished piece in the process.
+For example, if you want to position consulting as a service for existing clients once their web design is finished, you can recommend ways to promote their site and help drive new business, and, you get to show off your finished product in the process.

-Then, you’d meet on calls to discuss and make recommendations on their overall digital strategy for leading people to and converting them from their websites.
+From there, you could schedule ongoing calls to discuss and make recommendations on the client’s overall digital strategy, leading people to and converting them from their websites.

-Strategy work can scale well because you can increase prices as your expertise increases, similar to your other work, but the time output won’t increase, unlike how you may improve your design expertise and then use it for complex and time-consuming work.
+Strategy work can scale well because you can increase prices as your expertise increases, similar to your other work, but the time output won’t increase.
+This is unlike improving your design expertise, which is often used for more complex and time-consuming work.